FilipMaciejowski/In_good_hands/README.md

 - log-in and log-out of users
 - adding goods and uploading important informations to database
-- showing results from database in the UI layer
+- displaying results from database in the UI layer

 ```npm install ```